Do you want to learn how to play the drums with step-by-step training?

 1) Choose one rudiment to work on.
 Start with single stroke roll, double stroke roll, paradiddle.
 (10 minutes w/ metronome)

 3) Find a song you desire to play and attempt to play along with it.
+Or do some work to listening and transcribing the song.
+(10 minutes w/ metronome).

 Now without further ado check out these free drum lesson PDFs from VirtualDrumming.com.
 We've assembled our 5 favorites that are perfect for beginner and intermediate drummers.